sebastian89n/code-learning-hub/tools/sql/README.md

 DCL statements are used to control access to data within the database and to manage user privileges.

+### DQL (Data Query Language)

+DQL statements are used to retrieve and query data from a database, allowing users to extract specific information using the SELECT statement and apply filtering and sorting to meet their data retrieval requirements.

 ## SQL execution order

 The SQL execution order defines the sequence in which SQL statements are processed, determining how data is retrieved,